rbleattler/Excel2Yaml/docs/src/README.md

 ### Build & Documentation Generation

-1. **Build the Office Script:**
+#### Build the Office Script

 - Run `npm install` to install dev dependencies (TypeDoc and typedoc-plugin-markdown).
 - Run `npm run build` to generate the single-file `Excel2Yaml.ts` for Office Scripts.
 This will concatenate and inline all code from `src/`, removing all imports/exports and ensuring Office Scripts compatibility (single file, no imports, no external dependencies). **Any file named `excel.d.ts` is always excluded from the build.**

-## Build Output
+#### Build Output

 - The build script removes all `namespace Excel2YAML { ... }` wrappers from the final output.
 Only the inner code is included, with no namespace declaration or braces, even if the namespace wraps a single function.
 - All `Excel2YAML.` prefixes are also removed from the output.

-2. **Generate Documentation:**
+- **All functions and types are now top-level and not namespaced.**

+#### Generate Documentation

 - Run `npm run docs` to generate markdown documentation for all interfaces, types, and functions in `docs/src/` using TypeDoc.
 - **Note:** The `typedoc-plugin-markdown` plugin and a `tsconfig.json` file are required for markdown output.
 Both are included in the repo and will be installed or used automatically.

 > **Note:** Only `Excel2Yaml.ts` is used in Excel.
 The `src/` directory is for maintainability, documentation, and development purposes.